84% Say “No Unsolicited Critiques, Please”

 “When you post a photo on social media, do you expect to receive critiques from anyone who can see it?” — NO, says 84%.

-This poll is made of 83 responses with a few participants adding clarifications for their votes.
+This poll received 83 responses, with a few participants adding clarifications for their votes.

 Twelve people followed up with a general sentiment that a positive, thoughtful conversation is welcome.
 “Who’s going to say no to good words?” said Jamie, while Ais added, “I said Yes because on the chance of someone catching something I didn’t which is welcome as long as it isn’t rude.”
 Tom’s reply read, “I post photos to share the journey, not to receive critiques or praise.